see-why/NotificationBoard/README.md

 # NotificationBoard
-An event displaying User Interface.
+An event displaying User Interface, with a draggable modal pop-up.